 Finding Time to Teach

 The flipped classroom is an alternative educational approach in which the typical lecture and homework elements are “flipped”.
-The students receive prerecorded lectures to view outside of the classroom, and in-class time is devoted to alternate activities such as structured exercises, projects, discussions or team-based challenges.
-These activities frequently have an in-class assessment component to identify lecture material that was not understood and will be the focus of discussions.
-In addition, the faculty must also be prepared to have alternative discussion topics should they not identify group deficiencies.
+The students receive prerecorded lectures to view outside of the classroom, and in-class time is devoted to alternate activities such as structured exercises, projects, discussions or team-based challenges as well as an in-class assessment component to identify lecture material that was not well understood.
 Thus what used to be a 50 minute lecture presented real-time, is now: 1) a pre-recorded lecture, 2) a group content assessment tool with grading rubric and 3) preparation of additional discussion topics with visuals.
 This substantially increases faculty preparation time but does nothing to provide the students any opportunity to apply their knowledge in a clinical situation.
 That is until i-Human patient encounter simulations were incorporated into this flipped classroom approach.
-A “flipped i-Human approach” saves faculty preparation time and provides students an opportunity to apply their clinical knowledge in a patient encounter.
+A “flipped i-Human patient case approach” saves faculty preparation time and provides students an opportunity to apply their clinical knowledge.

 i-Human Case Flipped: The steps for a flipped classroom simulated patient encounter include: